 Lieutenants and captains are eligible for selection as special forces officers.
 Language training is encouraged, and language ability is a primary criterion for selection.
 In the United States, special forces officers must be able to speak at least one foreign language.
 They may work with any number of individuals from other cultures, so cultural awareness is being increasingly fostered.
 Often, the presence of foreign soldiers in countries is resented, and cultural insensitivity can have a great and negative effect on operations.

 Would you make a good special forces officer?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 A special forces officer leads a team and organizes missions and training.
 The United States has SEALs (Sea, Air and Land), Green Berets, Delta Force, and Rangers.
 The United Kingdom has the Special Air Service and Special Boat Service.
 Israel has the Sayeret.